MementosReap/pbl5/docs/01-getting-started.md

-# Getting Started (edited to suit my device during PBL)
+# Getting Started (edited to suit my device during PBL) (I used anaconda virtual env to run this project)

 ## Setting Up the Environment